 Ringworm: until beginning treatment provided by a health care provider.

 Strep throat: until 24 hours following initiation of antibiotic therapy.

 A child may be excluded for an additional period of time depending on the recommendations of the Sedgwick County Health Department for the child’s protection or for the protection of the other children.

 Prescription and over-the-counter medications will be given at school only with a written note from your doctor.
 If your child will be taking medication regularly at school please contact the office concerning school policies and medical forms to be filled out and signed by doctor and parent.
 The school will NOT provide students with aspirin, acetaminophen (Tylenol), Ibuprofen (Advil) or any other medications.

 Medication is to be brought to school in the original container appropriately labeled by the pharmacy, or physician, stating the name of the medication, the dosage, and times to be administered.

 All medications must be kept in the office.
 At no time are students to have medication in their possession while at school.

 ESSENTIAL OIL USE

-Homeopathic remedies such as essential oils, or creams and lotions containing essential oils, will be given at school only with the written note from your doctor.
+Homeopathic remedies such as essential oils, or creams and lotions containing essential oils, will be given at school only with written authorization from a physician (Renwick USD 267 Medication Authorization Form).
 The product must be in the original manufacturer container/package with all labels intact.
 The manufacturer label must include the list of ingredients and directions for use.
-These will be allowed unless the scent from these remedies triggers an asthmatic or allergic reaction for other students or staff in the school.
-Parents may come to school and administer such remedies to their children.
+Parents may come to school and administer such remedies if unable to provide physician authorization.
+These homeopathic remedies will be allowed unless the scent from these remedies triggers asthmatic or allergic reactions for other students or staff in the school.

 1. Students are expected to